ankitpokhrel08/transformer_implementation/readme.md

 # Sanskrit-to-English Neural Machine Translation

-A character-level Transformer model for translating English text to Sanskrit using PyTorch, with a beautiful Streamlit web interface.
+A character-level Transformer model for translating English text to Sanskrit using PyTorch.

 ## Overview